-Children’s Hospitals and Clinics of Minnesota forms new Legacy Advisor group
+Children’s Minnesota forms new Legacy Advisor group

 Twenty-one-member advisory group to educate Children’s constituents and the community about the benefits of legacy planning and endowment

 Minneapolis, Minn. – (February 11, 2015) – Children’s Minnesota announced today the creation of a Legacy Advisor group intended to educate Children’s stakeholders and community members about the importance of legacy planning and endowment to support pediatric health for future generations.
 Twenty members of the new group were chosen via nominations from Children’s Foundation Board and referrals from Children’s benefactors.